-- Goal: identify potential types of variables in quantitative data - Big picture: categorical or quantitative? - This "types" taxonomy will guide two things about each variable: - > What measures can be used to summarize its salient features - > How it can be used in subsequent analysis (statistical models) - Note: this is related to traditional levels of measurement, but I am approaching it from more of a "how to model them" perspective - Apparent purpose: Review univariate descriptive statistics - "univariate" = one variable at a time (as opposed to "multivariate") - "descriptive" = not testing anything, just describing sample data - "statistics" = characteristics of a sample (from a population) - Actual purpose: Give you some familiar ideas with which to begin to use unfamiliar software (using GSS practice data) - > Watch my videos to see how I got these results from STATA and R!
+- Goal: identify potential types of variables in quantitative data " Big picture: categorical or quantitative? - This "types" taxonomy will guide two things about each variable: - > What measures can be used to summarize its salient features - > How it can be used in subsequent analysis (statistical models) - Note: this is related to traditional levels of measurement, but I am approaching it from more of a "how to model them" perspective - Apparent purpose: Review univariate descriptive statistics - "univariate" = one variable at a time (as opposed to "multivariate") - "descriptive" = not testing anything, just describing sample data - > "statistics" = characteristics of a sample (from a population) - Actual purpose: Give you some familiar ideas with which to begin to use unfamiliar software (using GSS practice data) - \succ Watch my videos to see how I got results from SAS, STATA, and R! \odot